This article originally appeared on VICE UK.

 Whatever Manner in Which You Are Personally Abusing Caffeine, Stop It

 British people don’t know how to deal with spare time so we fill it with tea.
-One beat before a conversation has a chance to lull, someone will smack their hands down on the tops of their thighs and announce – not ask – "tea".
-Ad break in Coronation Street: tea.
-Weird uncle pops round even though you said you wouldn’t be in specifically so he wouldn’t do that: tea.
-Family friend left alone in a room with you is about to ask some follow-up questions, such as, "Do you like living in London then?" which you don’t want to answer because your responses will come off depressing and nobody wants to be a bummer for Christmas: tea.
-Someone does a cough: tea.
+One beat before a conversation has a chance to lull, someone will smack their hands down on the tops of their thighs and announce—not ask—"tea."
+Your weird uncle pops up even though you said you wouldn’t be home specifically so he wouldn’t do that: tea.
+A family friend left alone in a room with you is about to ask some follow-up questions, such as, "Do you like living in London then?" which you don’t want to answer because your responses will come off depressing and nobody wants to be a bummer for Christmas: tea.
+Someone coughs: tea.

 I know this is my answer to everything, but I really have yet to find a problem besides "war" that it can’t solve, and even then I feel like if certain angry men who shall remain nameless got their nut more frequently, we wouldn’t be in the mess we are today.

-Riddle me this: over Christmas I got two UTIs and couldn’t sleep (highly uncharacteristic) because the walls in my parents' house are paper thin and my mother has ears like a greater wax moth.
+Riddle me this: Over Christmas I got two UTIs and couldn’t sleep (highly uncharacteristic) because the walls in my parents' house are paper thin and my mother has ears like a greater wax moth.
 The minute I arrived back in my own home I busted one out and have been absolutely fine since.
-Coincidence, because I’ve spent two weeks drunk, overeating and immobile, and not doing that has proven beneficial to my general wellbeing, or: the science of the nut?
+Coincidence, because I’ve spent two weeks drunk, overeating, and immobile, and not doing that has proven beneficial to my general wellbeing, or: the science of the nut?
 You tell me.
-At this rate I predict to be back on form by Monday.
-I will quite simply wank my way to the top of my game, and I challenge you to do the same.
-No Nut November is over – welcome to Jack Off January.
+At this rate, I predict to be back on form by Monday.
+I will quite simply rub my way to the top of my game, and I challenge you to do the same.
+No Nut November is over—welcome to Jack Off January.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.